What is operability, how does it promote resilience, and how does building operability into your applications drive Continuous Delivery adoption?

 - Blame games – an inability to learn from experience

 This is ill-advised, as failures are entirely unavoidable.
-A production environment is actually a complex system, in which heterogeneous service processes have unpredictable, unrepeatable interactions, and failures are inevitable.
+A production environment is actually a complex system, in which heterogeneous application processes have unpredictable, unrepeatable interactions, and failures are inevitable.
 As Richard Cook explains in How Complex Systems Fail “the complexity of these systems makes it impossible for them to run without multiple flaws“.
 A production environment is perpetually in a state of near-failure.

-A failure occurs when multiple flaws unexpectedly coalesce and impede a business function, and the costs can be steep for a brittle, inoperable service.
+A failure occurs when multiple flaws unexpectedly coalesce and impede a business function, and the costs can be steep for a brittle, inoperable application.
 Inadequate telemetry widens the sunk cost duration from failure start to detection.
 A fragile architecture expands the opportunity cost duration from detection until resolution, and the overall cost per unit time.
 Operator burnout increases all costs involved, and blame games allow similar failures to occur in the future.

 Resilience needs operability